Shelby

 The FCC’s March 23 decision isn’t about shutting off your internet—it’s about changing what gets sold in the future.
 For now, your home network keeps working as usual.
 But over the next year or two, you may notice fewer choices, higher prices, and a stronger emphasis on secure networking equipment.

 I will try and keep this list updated as much as possible.
 However it may be incomplete.
+Each company is doing what they can to get approved, but like any government process, it's bound to take a while.
+I have ranked each category by likelihood of being approved.
 Consult each companies website for the most up to date information on specific models as this is changing daily.

 Netgear - Approved (Conditional Approval Granted)